m-khozyashev/m-khozyashev/README.md

 ## Hi I'm Maksim <img src="resources/icons/waving_hand.gif" width="28px" height="28px" alt="hi">
 I'm Maksim Khozyashev an iOS Software Engineer with 8+ years of commercial experience.

 Worked both remotely and onsite in teams of 3 to 500+ people.
-I can get brief task descriptions from the business and manage a full cycle of development: from creating tickets in a task tracker to release to the production with CI/CD and analytics.
+I can get brief task descriptions from the business and manage a full development cycle: from creating tickets in a task tracker to release to the production with CI/CD and analytics.

 Expert in functional reactive programming and declarative style of UI implementation.
-In addition to standard iOS applications, I have deep experience with background app execution, geolocation and motion sensors.
+In addition to standard iOS applications, I have deep experience with background app execution, geolocation, and motion sensors.

-It is really important to me to make business value, cause I dedicate myself to work and can’t imagine another way of life.
+It is essential to me to make business value, cause I dedicate myself to work and can’t imagine another way of life.

 ## What I currently Do

 - 🏢 I’m currently working at Moi Sound as Senior iOS Software Engineer
 - 👨‍🏫 I help and mentor new iOS developers as part of my education in the [iOS Lead Essentials](https://www.essentialdeveloper.com) program
-- 🔬 Volunteering Android developer in scientific research about gaming dependency among teenagers
+- 🔬 Volunteering as an Android developer in scientific research focused on exploring gaming addiction among teenagers.

 ## Top Technologies